stanford-ppl/spatial-doc/docs/site/index.rst

 For a brief introduction to Spatial and its purpose, see `this presentation <https://github.com/stanford-ppl/spatial-doc/tree/master/docs/site/slides/WhatIsSpatial.pdf>`_.

-For a brief rundown of the language and its constructs, see `this presentation <https://github.com/stanford-ppl/spatial-doc/tree/master/docs/site/slides/Rundown.pdf>`_ and the :doc:`in-depth tutorials <tutorial/starting>` on this website.
+For a brief rundown of the language and its constructs, see `these slides <https://github.com/stanford-ppl/spatial-doc/tree/master/docs/site/slides/Rundown.pdf>`_ and the :doc:`in-depth tutorials <tutorial/starting>` on this website.

 .. image:: images/spatial_start.png